ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 WinRM Setup
 ```````````
 You need to configure the WinRM service so that Ansible can connect to it.
-There are two main components of the WinRM service that governs how Ansible can interface with the Windows host: the ``listener`` and the ``service`` configuration settings.
+There are two main components of the WinRM service that govern how Ansible can interface with the Windows host: the ``listener`` and the ``service`` configuration settings.

 .. _winrm_listener: